 The Definitive Guide To Design Podcast Sites For Conversion & Engagement

 How can you do that?
 Glad you asked.
-We have a full long-form article on how to design podcast sites for list-building optimization, where we discuss The Upside Down Podcast Homepage — and we also debate the relative merits of 1,000 iTunes subscribers vs. 100 dedicated email list subscribers.
+We have a full long-form article on how to design podcast sites for list-building optimization, where we discuss The Upside Down Podcast Homepage — and we also debate the relative merits of 1,000 Apple Podcasts subscribers vs. 100 dedicated email list subscribers.
 (Hint: the latter is more important.)

 By the way, there is a free design pattern for the optimal podcast home page to download.

 Even though we did not list this at the beginning, this is where almost everything marketing-and-sales-related needs to start, and it's no different with podcasts.
 It's just that it's time consuming.
 And anything time consuming often gets overlooked.
 But OK, let's assume you've got some time.